 Fieldwork is a very important part of the Geography curriculum as it enables girls to test theory learnt in class.
 Furthermore, it is not unusual for Mayfield Geography fieldwork to be truly awe-inspiring.
 It is our intention to run a non-compulsory fieldwork course to the High Atlas in Morocco (or other suitable overseas location) either in late Year 10 or early Year 11.
-If there are international travel restrictions still in place we will provide residential fieldwork in England.
-Alternative locally-based fieldwork is organised for those girls who choose not to travel to overseas.
+Alternative locally-based fieldwork is organised for those girls who choose not to travel to Morocco.
 An AQA requirement is that two enquiries are carried out in contrasting environments and that they show an understanding of both physical and human Geography.